mackles/mackles.github.io/content/posts/quacking-performance-duckdb.md

 └─────────────────────────────────────────────────────────────────────┘
 ```

 The goal here is to reduce push & pull from your relational data stores and to store the data in a column format (you'll get less juice from the squeeze if DuckDB needs to translate from CSV or another row based format).
-DuckDB can pull directly from relational databases and improve performance, this architecture will mean repeat queries are more performant as the data is stored natively in a column storage.
+This architecture will mean repeat queries are more performant as the data is stored natively in a column storage.
 It has the added benefit of reducing load on databases and transfering it to the data store.

+DuckDB can pull from relational databases directly and this will still result in more performant queries, but will still be slower than storing it in DuckDB's native format or Parquet.

-# That's quacking, what do I do next?
+# How do I get started?

 Super simple, if you're using SAS the 2025.07 release includes [SAS/ACCESS for DuckDB](https://communities.sas.com/t5/SAS-Communities-Library/The-Quack-is-Back-SAS-ACCESS-Meets-DuckDB/ta-p/969374) and will work once you upgrade - simply use a LIBNAME:
 {{< highlight SAS>}}